 This course is designed to enable the student to continue studying computer graphics in greater depth.
 Areas of study are chosen by the student with the approval of the instructor.
 This course will result in a better understanding of various aspects of computer graphics.
-Code C (Offered intermittently)
+Code C (Offered intermittently.)

 VCM 273.
-Supervised Study in Computer Graphics (0-6-3) Prerequisite: Grade of "C" or better in ART 121 VCM 150, and VCM 171
+Supervised Study in Computer Graphics (0-6-3)

 This course is designed to enable the student to continue studying computer graphics in greater depth.
 Areas of study will be chosen by the student with the approval of the instructor.
 This course will result in a better understanding of various aspects of computer graphics.
-Code C (Offered intermittently)
+Code C (Offered intermittently.)